2025 Grand Slam of Darts: Summary

-Group stage
+Groups

 The group stage began on 8 November.
 The first set of group stage matches was played on 8 November, the second set was played on 9 November, and the third set was played across 10 and 11 November.

 Groups A–D

 Alexis Toylo (pictured in 2024) became the first Asian player to win a match at the Grand Slam of Darts by defeating Stephen Bunting in his opening game.

 Group A featured 2023 champion Luke Humphries, Nathan Aspinall, 2022 champion Michael Smith and Alex Spellman.
 Smith was competing in his first televised tournament since the UK Open in March after coming through the Tour Card holder qualifier.
 Humphries, the world number one, whitewashed Spellman in his opening match, while Smith defeated Aspinall 5–3 in a repeat of the 2022 final.
 In a post-match interview with Viaplay, Smith declared that he was "a fighter" and expressed his frustrations with his lack of televised appearances: "I just want to be competing.
 I'm sick of sitting at home watching people win tournaments and I'm sat at home."
 On day two, Humphries hit a nine-dart finish—his second televised nine-darter—to clinch a 5–3 victory against Smith for his second win in Group A. Humphries described the contest as "the weirdest game of darts [he'd] been involved in" due to a poor start on the doubles and the subsequent perfect leg.
 "To then go on and hit a nine-darter, that's why darts is one of the best sports in the world," he proclaimed.
 Aspinall kept himself in the Group A qualification race with a 5–2 win over Spellman.
 Humphries finished top of Group A after defeating Aspinall 5–3 in a match where both players had three-dart averages over 100, as Smith secured qualification by defeating Spellman 5–2 to finish in second place.